filipe-gomes/astra-api-bridge/README.md

 #### 1. Initial Setup

 Configure your Astra Schedule envrionment with a username and password that can be used for authentication from this middleware.
-Consider establishing a 'guest' account with access limited to reading data that you intend to surface from this facade middleware.
+Consider establishing a 'guest' account with access limited to data that you intend to surface from this facade middleware.

 #### 2. Clone the project

 `git clone https://github.com/adastradev/astra-api-facade.git`

 #### 3. Install all dependencies
-`npm install`
+Change into the project directory (e.g. `cd astra-api-facade`) and run `npm install`

 #### 4. Configure authentication

-Change into the project directory (e.g. `cd astra-api-facade`).
 Create a file called `.env` and configure it with the username and password you would like to use to connect to the Astra Schedule API

 ```
 API_USER=[replace_with_username]